• Skip to main content

 • Rub with a thin layer of cooking oil.

-2 Tbsp Cooking Oil
+2 tablespoon Cooking Oil

 applying oil to bottom round beef roasts for smoking